TIGRLab/datman-dashboard/docs/developer.rst

 SQLAlchemy is awesome and very powerful BUT sometimes it makes really naive queries.
-If you try to work with objects from ``dashboard.models`` like they're normal python objects, you can very easily end up generating thousands of queries without realizing.
+If you try to work with objects from ``dashboard.models`` like they're normal python objects, you can very easily end up generating thousands of queries without realizing it.
 For instance, if you tried doing something like this:

   .. code-block:: python